Punchwes/punchwes.github.io/_pages/about.md

 **Research interest**: Crosslingual Generalization, Representation Learning, Trustworthy NLP

-Apart from research, I enjoy watching anime and playing video games.
+Apart from research, I enjoy reading novels and playing video games.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->